How The Peregrine Fund is helping

 Ornate Hawk-eagle and The World Center for Birds of Prey

-A visit to our World Center for Birds of Prey will be rewarded with an opportunity to meet Fancy, our resident Ornate Hawk-eagle.
+A visit to our World Center for Birds of Prey will be rewarded with an opportunity to meet Tulio, our resident Ornate Hawk-eagle who hatched in late Spring 2021.
 At the visitor center, you will see this amazingly colorful bird of prey up close in our outdoor aviary.
 Come learn about this unique species and all its rainforest neighbors.